 ~ Romans 4:5

 God justifies the ungodly, not the “repented” goodie-good Christian.
-The work of trying to repent and changing behaviour is not what God wants.
-Righteousness is a gift, which when received by the unrepented, ungodly person by faith, it will lead him/her to true repentance.
+The work of trying to repent and changing behavior is not what God wants.
+Righteousness is a gift, which when received by the unrepented, ungodly person by faith, will lead him/her to true repentance.